Nancy Walters: Early years

 Walters was born in Mount Plymouth, Florida, and brought up near Mount Plymouth and Zellwood, Florida.
 A bone infection that was incurred when she was four years old prevented her from standing until her teenage years.
 When she was seven years old, she spent eight months in a hospital for treatment of the infection.
 After she finished high school, she went to secretarial school and took a business law class, both of which were in line with her plans to be a lawyer's secretary.

 Career

-Her career in modeling included appearances in magazines, including Glamour, Vogue, Harper's Bazaar, and Mademoiselle.
+Her career in modeling included appearances in the magazines Glamour, Vogue, Harper's Bazaar, and Mademoiselle.

-In 1955, Walters left modeling and began working on the NBC game show The Big Payoff.
+In 1955 Walters left modeling and began working on the NBC game show The Big Payoff.
 In 1958 she was also on the CBS show Strike It Rich.

-Walters polished her acting skills in productions at the Neighborhood Playhouse School of the Theatre.
+Walters was in productions at the Neighborhood Playhouse School of the Theatre.
 On Broadway, she performed as a singer in Ankles Aweigh (1955).
 A 1957 newspaper article described her as a protege of Bernie Wayne.

-In 1960, Walters signed a film contract with Metro-Goldwyn-Mayer, with her first film for that studio being Bells Are Ringing (1960).
-She was in several movies including Blue Hawaii, The Singing Nun and Monster on the Campus.
+In 1960 Walters signed a film contract with Metro-Goldwyn-Mayer, with her first film for that studio being Bells Are Ringing (1960).
+She was in movies including Blue Hawaii, The Singing Nun and Monster on the Campus.
 Over the years she was a guest star on several television shows, including 77 Sunset Strip, Gunsmoke, The Monkees, and Get Smart.
 Her film and television career ended after 1967.